Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a

-Meanwhile, the 1290\nobreakdash-nm signal is combined with the classical OLS and synchronization signal by a O\nobreakdash-band/C\nobreakdash-band WDM before traveling over 24.4\,km of installed SMF\nobreakdash-28 optical fiber to the StarLight measurement node in Chicago.
-We note that the classical OLS is calibrated to transmit at maximum output power (21.4\nobreakdash-dBm aggregate launch power), which is far above the necessary power levels for error-free operation over 25\,km; we over-amplify the classical signal to demonstrate the maximum possible effect of SpRS noise on the quantum signal.
-The 1290\nobreakdash-nm photon path includes $\approx3$\,dB of loss before multiplexing with the classical signals.
-The installed fiber has insertion losses of 10.6\,dB at 1290\,nm (0.43\,dB/km) and $\approx 6$\,dB at 1550\,nm (0.25\,dB/km), which is slightly above ideal loss specifications for SMF\nobreakdash-28 fiber.
 Upon arrival at StarLight, two cascaded O\nobreakdash-band/C\nobreakdash-band WDMs (Lightel WDM\nobreakdash-15\nobreakdash-A\nobreakdash-L\nobreakdash-2) de-multiplex the signals and filter out remaining classical light with $> 100$\,dB of isolation.
-The 1590\nobreakdash-nm synchronization channel is further de-multiplexed and sent to the White Rabbit receiver while the C\nobreakdash-band signal is routed to a receiver on the Chicago half of the OLS.
+The 1590\nobreakdash-nm synchronization channel is further de-multiplexed and sent to the WR receiver while the C\nobreakdash-band signal is routed to a receiver on the Chicago half of the OLS.
 The quantum channel passes through a polarization analyzer, DWDM, and 7\nobreakdash-GHz Fabry-P\'{e}rot etalon before detection at an SNSPD with an 82\%~efficiency and dark counts~$\approx 500$~counts per second (Fig.~\ref{exp_detail}).
+While the OLS is switched on, an additional~$\approx 24,200$~counts per second (on average) are added to the background level due to SpRS noise, reducing the CAR from~$\approx 110$ to~$\approx75$.
 Coincident photon detections between the two locations are analyzed over the TimeTaggerNetwork (described in Section~2\ref{subsec:sync}) to verify entanglement.
-Including filters, the polarization analyzer, and other fiber components, the total insertion loss for the 1290\nobreakdash-nm photon is $\approx18$\,dB.
+Including filters, the polarization analyzer, and other fiber components, the total insertion loss for the 1290\nobreakdash-nm photon is~$\approx18$\,dB.